cdapio/coopr/coopr-docs/docs/source/faq/general.rst

 What providers are supported by Coopr?
 -------------------------------------------------
-Out of the box, Coopr supports Rackspace, Joyent, Openstack (fog compatible).
-Plugins for EC2, HP Cloud, Cloudstack, Azure, BlueBox, GCE, CloudFoundry, and Terremark are planned.
+Out of the box, Coopr supports Amazon Web Services (EC2), Google Compute Engine, Joyent, OpenStack (and compatible), and Rackspace.
+Plugins for HP Cloud, Cloudstack, BlueBox, CloudFoundry, Digital Ocean, IBM SoftLayer, and Terremark are planned.
 Contributions here are welcome and encouraged!

 Does Coopr make it easy for me to migrate from one cloud to another?
 --------------------------------------------------------------------------------